Compiling applications in Mahti

 The compiler options for different suites are different.
 The recommended basic optimization flags are listed in the table below.
 It is recommended to start from the safe level and then move up to intermediate or even aggressive, while making sure the results are correct and the program's performance has improved.

-A detailed list of options for the Intel and GNU compilers can be found on the man
+A detailed list of options for the GNU and AMD compilers can be found on the man

 environment is loaded, or in the compiler manuals (see the links above).